Facial hair in the military: Israel

-The IDF prohibits the growing of facial hair unless a special request form has been filed and approved.
-The requests can be for religious reasons (full beard only), health reasons such as acne (no restrictions on facial hair styles), and on the grounds of "free will", which means the facial hair (mustache, a goatee or a full beard all of which must be well groomed) has to be part of the soldiers identity and part of his self-esteem.
-If the request is due to health reasons, it must be approved by the military doctor and lasts up to half a year.
-If the request is due to "free will", it must be approved by a unit commander at the rank of lieutenant colonel or above and a recommendation must be made by an officer associated with the soldier at the rank of lieutenant (usually in a combat unit).
-For religious requests, the soldier is interviewed by a military rabbi to determine if the soldier fits the criteria for an exemption.
-If approved, a recommendation is made by the officer associated with the soldier and finally approved by the unit commander at the rank of lieutenant colonel or above.
-In the past, the exemption from shaving on the religious reasons or on the grounds of "free will" lasted for the duration of the soldier's entire service.
-However, as of 2020, the exemption from shaving has to be renewed every year, and the exemption also expires if the soldier shaves willingly.
+The IDF used to prohibit the growing of facial hair unless a special request form has been filed and approved.
+The requests could be for religious reasons (full beard only, see Shaving in Judaism), health reasons such as acne (no restrictions on facial hair styles), and on the grounds of "free will", which means the facial hair (mustache, a goatee or a full beard all of which must be well groomed) has to be part of the soldiers identity and part of his self-esteem.
+If the request is for health reasons, it must be approved by a military doctor and lasts up to six months.
+If the request is due to "free will", it must be approved by a unit commander at the rank of lieutenant colonel or above, and a recommendation must be made by an officer associated with the soldier at the rank of lieutenant (usually in a combat unit).
+For religious requests, the soldier is interviewed by a military rabbi to determine if they meet the criteria for an exemption.
+If approved, the officer associated with the soldier makes a recommendation, which is then approved by the unit commander, who must be at the rank of lieutenant colonel or higher.
+In the past, the exemption from shaving on religious grounds or due to "free will" lasted for the duration of the soldier's entire service.
+However, In 2020, the exemption from shaving had be renewed annually, and it also expires if the soldier chooses to shave willingly.

+As of 2025, IDF soldiers are allowed beards without special approval.

 Lebanon

 Beards are not allowed in the Lebanese Armed Forces.
-Only trimmed moustaches that don't pass the upper lip are permitted and a special allowance is paid as a result.
+Only trimmed moustaches that don't pass the upper lip are permitted, and a special allowance is paid as a result.

 Pakistan

-Beards are permitted in Pakistan Army.
+Beards are permitted in the Pakistan Army.
 They are allowed only if a special request is approved.
-The requests are generally for religious reasons or for health reasons, such as acne or skin allergy.
-Once the form has been approved applicant is not allowed to shave back.
-There is a special allowance for bigger moustaches but they must be neat and trimmed.
+The requests are generally made for religious reasons or due to health concerns, such as acne or skin allergies.
+Once the form has been approved, the applicant is not allowed to shave back.
+There is a special allowance for bigger moustaches, but they must be neat and trimmed.

 Philippines

-Facial hair is disallowed in the Armed Forces of the Philippines.
-The regulation applies to all personnel regardless of rank and violation can be grounds for disciplinary action.
+Facial hair is prohibited in the Armed Forces of the Philippines.
+The regulation applies to all personnel, regardless of rank, and violations can serve as grounds for disciplinary action.

 Nepal

 In the past, moustaches have been popular with Gorkhali Army commanders and soldiers.
-Military commanders of Kshatriya order (called Kshetri in Nepal) especially of five Kaji noble family Thapa, Pande, Kunwar, Basnet and Bista used to linked moustaches to dignity.
+Military commanders of Kshatriya order (called Kshetri in Nepal), especially of five Kaji noble families – Thapa, Pande, Kunwar, Basnet and Bista – used to link moustaches to dignity.

-However, with changing times, it became apparent that facial hair can break seals on gas masks, and thus a liability.
-Currently, moustaches and beards are not within regulations in the Nepal Army.
-Thus regulations do not allow for facial hair.
-Despite this, many soldiers can still be spotted with facial hair, especially when stationed in remote areas, away from the eyes of the press, and if their unit commanders are willing to look the other way.
+However, with the changing times, it became apparent that facial hair could break seals on gas masks and thus posed a liability.
+Currently, moustaches and beards are not permitted within the regulations of the Nepal Army.